kubevela/kubevela/references/docgen/def-doc/policy/replication.eg.md

-# Replication

 ### Background

 In KubeVela, we can dispatch resources across the clusters.
 But projects like [OpenYurt](https://openyurt.io) have finer-grained division like node pool.
 This requires to dispatch some similar resources to the same cluster.
 These resources are called replication.
 Back to the example of OpenYurt, it can integrate KubeVela and replicate the resources then dispatch them to the different node pool.

 ### Usage